joshuachoy/FB-Prophet-ETF-Forecasting/README.md

 ```
 ![Final actual against forecast](images/final.png)

-Lastly, we can view the forecast for the ETF prices with the forecast horizon.
+Finally, we can view the forecast for the ETF prices with the forecast horizon.

 ```python
 start_dt = '2020-06-15'